 So I did actually vacuum this spot like a day before I took these pictures, but it’s a smaller, less powerful vacuum and it’s still kind of tricky to get ALL the cat hair out of things, so this little trick is a gross but effective way to get rid of cat hair in your carpets:

 I picked one of these up at Target for around five bucks in the aisle with other random home improvement things like screws and glue.
+You can even get a long-handled rubber squeegee online specifically for removing pet hair from carpet!

 All you do is (preferably vacuum the carpet first so there’s slightly less work to do) run the rubber squeegee over the carpet and literally scrape the cat hair into a pile.
 Yuck!
 But it works really well and is pretty satisfying to see that giant hairball that you have now successfully cleaned off your carpet. 😃